lanl/cdss/curStaff.md

 <div style="display:inline-block">
 <img src="images/rspLead.jpg" style="margin-right:15px; width: 50%; float: left;"/>

-CCS-7 Applied Computer Science
+CCS-7 Applied Computer Science. <br>

 Robert is a computational scientist with a background in electrical and computer engineering.
 He has experience in improving the performance of multi-scale physics applications through the use of task based models and NoSQL databases.
-His interests include evaluating the suitability of modern task based programming models with respect to scientific applications.
+His interests include evaluating the suitability of modern task based programming models with respect to scientific applications. <br>

 Robert is an alumnus of the 2013 and 2014 summer school classes.
 He is also one of the previous leads of the summer school.